SEND (Special Educational Needs and Disabilities) - Supporting every child in our school

 - what contribution a parent can make

 Where it is decided that external support is required, the SENCO will work with parents to enable this.
 Those in need of the most intensive support may be given an Education Health Care Plan (EHCP).
 The school would need to apply for this from Surrey.
-Mrs Brown our SENCO is always on hand to offer support and advice.
+Mrs Hibbert, our SENCO is always on hand to offer support and advice.
 She coordinates and oversees the work of the teachers, teaching assistants and external agencies who support the children to overcome their barriers to learning and achieve their potential through specific programmes of support.

 The Children and Families Bill 2014 requires schools to publish and keep under review information about services for children and young people with special educational needs.
 The local authority must develop their offer and keep it under review.